Nikhil-MLOPs/Nikhil-MLOPs/README.md

 ---

 ## 🧭 About Me
-> 🔹 **Data, Python, ML & MLOps** enthusiast with a flair for solving high-impact problems.
-> 🔹 IIT Dhanbad alum, with experience in **building GPT-2 LLM from scratch** and **PDF RAG systems**.
-> 🔹 Passionate about **building scalable ML pipelines, automating workflows, and creating intelligent systems**.
+I've always been driven by a desire to push myself and chase ambitious goals.
+This pursuit led me to earn an **M.Tech in Electrical Engineering from the prestigious IIT Dhanbad**, where I honed my technical skills and problem-solving abilities.
+My next challenge was the **UPSC Civil Services Exam**, one of India’s toughest.
+While I fell short of the prelims by a hair's breadth (**0.17 marks!**), the experience instilled in me **resilience, discipline, and strategic thinking**.

-From excelling in **M.Tech Electrical Engineering** to tackling **UPSC Civil Services**, my journey has been about resilience, strategy, and continuous learning.
-I completed a **6-month intensive Data Science & ML program at Odin School**, combining theory with hands-on projects on real-world datasets.
+From the very start, I was passionate about **Mathematics**, and later explored **Python** to channel that analytical mindset.
+Over time, I discovered a fascination for **Data Science and Machine Learning**, which can transform industries and solve real-world problems.
+To gain practical expertise, I completed a **6-month intensive program at Odin School**, combining theory with hands-on projects on real datasets.

+Along the way, I have also:
+- **Built a GPT-2 LLM from scratch** — experimenting with transformers, tokenization, and model training pipelines.
+- **Developed a RAG (Retrieval-Augmented Generation) system for PDFs** — enabling intelligent querying over documents using embeddings and LLMs.

-Currently, I’m gaining **practical experience as a Quantitative Analyst at Opendoor**, contributing to real-world ML projects while expanding my technical expertise.
+Currently, I am gaining valuable experience as a **Quantitative Analyst at Opendoor (on payroll of Home.LLC)**, contributing to real-world ML and data projects, collaborating with professionals, and continuously expanding my skills.

+My journey may not have been linear, but each experience has shaped me into a **determined, adaptable, and data-driven professional**.
+I am eager to leverage my **technical expertise, analytical skills, and curiosity** to make meaningful contributions in the evolving world of **Data Science & MLOps**.

 ---